 When inflation and prices rise, so do the interest rates for borrowers and, as a result, the cost of your real estate investment.
 Banks will look to mitigate risk, which means fewer loans and more stringent credit checks.

-That said, if you took out a mortgage before the inflationary period, you’d still owe the same dollar amount, but that money is worth less than when it was originally borrowed, which can work out in your favor.
+That said, if you took out a mortgage before the inflationary period, you’d still owe the same dollar amount, but that money is worth less than initially borrowed, which can work out in your favor.

 While your costs will go up during inflationary periods, so will your income as a landlord.
-Rents tend to rise during periods of inflation, largely due to the higher demand for rental units.
-With mortgage interest rates rising, fewer people are able to buy property.
+Rents tend to rise during periods of inflation, mainly due to the higher demand for rental units.
+With mortgage interest rates rising, fewer people can buy property.
 There are also fewer constructions and new builds during high inflation, which means more renters are in the marketplace.
-With the supply of rental units remaining the same, the rental prices increase.
+The rental prices increase with the supply of rental units remaining the same.

 REITs or Real Estate Investment Trusts tend to grow in value during inflationary periods because as real estate rents and values grow, so does the value of the REITs.
 In fact, REIT dividends have outpaced inflation as measured by the CPI in all but two of the last twenty years.